 What do you trust them with?

 On one hand, you don’t want it to be every single password to every possible account or encrypted thing you have.
-It’s a maintenance nightmare, as you’d have to update your friend every time you add or change a password, without fail.
+That’s a maintenance nightmare, as you’d have to update your friend every time you add or change a password, without fail.
 Chances are you won’t, and the passwords held by your friend would quickly end up out of date.

 You definitely don’t want to use a single password everywhere.
-While easier to maintain with your trusted friend, it would also make it easier for a hacker to instantly have access to everything, should that password ever leak out.
+While easier to maintain with your trusted friend, it would also make it easier for a hacker to instantly have access to everything should that password ever leak out.

 The ideal solution is to give them access to exactly one thing — one account or one encrypted file — in which you either automatically or periodically keep your information up-to-date.